pranigopu/pranigopu.github.io/docs/philosophy/epistemology/rationality-in-practice.md

 _Given that rationality demands efficiency, how to actually be efficient in our volitional effort?
 In other words, what constitutes the rational application of volition?
 This is our next topic._

+# Rational expectation
+What to rationally expect from oneself and one's capacity for reason?
+Such expectations help decide the standards of what is rational and moral as opposed to what is irrational and immoral.
+Irrational expectations lead standards that turn you away from rationality and morality in some way.
+For example, an irrational expectation in the pursuit of some long-range goal would be to expect your willpower to be the only relevant internal factor in driving you toward that goal, even though willpower, while necessary, is not sufficient, i.e. it is only one of the essential internal factors.
+Irrational expectations lead to non-objectivity, leading to a degraded sense of truth and value, e.g. suffering, feeling of inefficacy as in shame or despair, undue guilt or regret, etc.

 # Rational application of volition
 ## Rational decision-making is always volitional
 With the right principles, methods and practice, rational decision-making can be greatly facilitated and become second nature, but it can never be automatic, no matter how much and how well you integrate your premises, your knowledge, your thoughts, your motives and your actions.
 Why?
 Because even after integrating, the fact remains that no non-self-evident knowledge is automatic.
 Note also that instinct and intuition, while invaluable, are also not automatically valid, especially not by default; you still need to validate whether they are applicable in the given context.
 Furthermore, the facts remains that (1) focus is still finite and (2) the right adherence to the facts and the right application of one's mental contents with respect to the given context are still not automatic, since they still require you to bring to focus the facts and the right parts of your mental contents with respect to the facts.
 Finally, the effort to apply one's knowledge through action also requires a conscious decision, since the application itself is not automatic and does not lead to an automatic action.
 Hence, while decision-making can get smoother and more efficient, it is never wholly automatic and certainly not automatic by default and in the long-range.